toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [ancv](https://github.com/alexpovel/ancv) - Renders your (JSON) resume/CV for online & pretty terminal display.
 * [autolog](https://github.com/daveymoores/autolog) - Git-based CLI tool for timesheet generation.
 * [classis](https://github.com/ginschel/classis) - An easy CLI for the terminal fans out there who want to access Open Assistant's API through the terminal or want to use the API in their own applications.
+* [DDQA](https://github.com/DataDog/ddqa) - Jira TUI to help with software releasestool for users of Jira to perform QA of anticipated releases of code on GitHub.
 * [floww](https://github.com/dagimg-dot/floww) - Streamline your workflow setup on Linux desktops, defining workspace layouts and application sets in simple configuration files and automate the process of switching workspaces and launching applications.
 * [gdir](https://github.com/pafoster/gdir) - A command line tool which queries Google Directions.
 The tool displays results as human-readable text.
 * [gtt](https://github.com/eeeXun/gtt) - Google Translate TUI (Originally), now supporting Apertium, Argos, Bing, ChatGPT, DeepL, DeepLX, Google, Reverso.